Schönchen, Russia

 Following the first large group of emigrants to leave the Volga area for the United States, 108 families started from Saratov in July 1876.
 Among these families cames the emigrants from Schönchen.
 The S. S. Suevia departed the port of Hamburg and arrived in New York on August 3, 1876.
 A transcription of the families on this voyage can be found in Migration from the Russian Empire, Lists of Passengers Arriving at the Port of New York, Volume 1, January 1875 - September 1882, pp. 70-72 and AHSGR Work Paper #9, pp. 60-62.

-The S. S. Valerian sailed from the port of Liverpool February 20, 1908, arriving at the port of Halifax, Nova Scotia, Canada, on March 20, 1908.
+The S. S. Victorian sailed from the port of Liverpool, England, arriving at the port of Halifax, Nova Scotia, Canada, on March 20, 1908.

 1908 - S. S. Petersburg